Film & TV Location Tour

 - Who saved the world when in 2013 The Old Royal Naval College hosted a crashed spacecraft in a climactic battle scene

-- Which handsome couple waltzed the night away in the iconic scene from Indiscreet, filmed in the Painted Hall in 1958
+- Which handsome couple waltzed the night away in the iconic scene from Indiscreet, filmed in a replica Painted Hall in 1958

 - The antics of Meryl Streep as Margaret Thatcher in The Iron Lady (2011) and Emma Stone as Cruella in Disney’s 2021 delve into the villainess’ backstory